nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 The possible allele frequency categories for a single diploid individual are 0, 1, and 2 derived alleles for the unfolded SFS
 or just 0 and 1 minor alleles for the folded SFS.
 A site with one derived (or minor) allele in a single individual represents a heterozygous site, so the SFS for a single individual provides the heterozygosity of that individual.
+This is how you calculate heterozygosity in ANGSD.

 </details>